Vehicle Registration in North Carolina

 Requirements for Registration – Existing Residents

-You can register your car in two ways if you are already a North Carolina resident.
+North Carolina car registration is achievable in two ways if you are already a North Carolina resident.
 The first is registering in person at your local DMV office.
 Make sure that you’ve got all of the documents above, as well as a few others:

 - A Damage Disclosure Statement